1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: India stretches across these latitudes.

-13. The sun is overhead at the Equator:
+13. The sun is overhead at the Equator_____________.

 A) Only once a year